 Optimising Existing Waterfloods

-This 2-day course covers practical methods for analyzing the performance of existing waterfloods and optimizing their technical and economic performance.
+This course covers practical methods for analysing the performance of existing waterfloods and optimising their technical and economic performance.
 Geological complexities in the reservoir often become apparent only after a waterflood has been implemented.
 Other operational factors could also result in performance that is significantly different from what was expected.
-This course focuses on surveillance methods and corrective measures that can help to optimize a field’s performance.
+This course focuses on surveillance methods and corrective measures that can help to optimise a field’s performance.

 Although waterfloods are a traditional stimulation technique, they can be tricky.
-This course provides expert advice that will help you avoid problems and optimize the waterflood performance in the field.
+This course provides expert advice that will help you avoid problems and optimise the waterflood performance in the field.